(Polish hunter's stew of meat, cabbage and sauerkraut)

-Large batches were traditionally cooked up and then frozen in batches — often outdoors — to be eaten at a later date.
-The dish improves in flavor over time, so cook it up two or three days before you plan to serve it.
+Large batches of this hearty stew were traditionally cooked up and then frozen in batches — often outdoors — to be eaten at a later date.
+The dish improves in flavor over time, so ideally you should cook it two or three days before you plan to serve it.

 6 to 8 servings

 - Slab bacon or salt pork, sliced 1/4-inch thick -- 1/2 pound

 - Kielbasa sausage -- 1 pound

 - Beef or pork stew meat -- 1 1/2 pounds

 - Dried mushrooms, soaked in warm water -- 4 ounces

 - Sauerkraut, rinsed well and squeezed dry -- 2 pounds